Welcome to Year 5 2019-2020!

 Did you know that the Hancock Museum has some fantastic Egyptian displays?

 The second half term’s learning is a Science-based topic all about Space.
 We will be taking part in a recreation of the Moon landing and interviewing astronauts (we don’t want to give too much away!) for our newspaper.
 We will also study the planets; what causes day and night; the effect of gravity and the seasons.
 In Literacy, we will create our own non-chronological report and write descriptively about a fictional planet and the creatures living there.

 Peasants, Princes and Pestilence:

-We have used this topic to assist our writing, which has resulted in making some horrific plague cures of our own.
+We use this topic to assist our writing, which, in the past, has resulted in making some horrific plague cures of our own.
 In addition to this, we have also tried to personify pestilence and write an explanation text about how the plague spread.

 It’s not only our writing we have involved our topic in.
 As part of our D.T. work, we have designed and made plague doctor masks from a range of materials.